wcgordon1/lamplighter/manuscript/active/ch2_Stacks_and_Strays.md

 The token around Ivy's neck warmed slightly, as if responding to something in the librarian's voice.
 "I'm not sure what you mean."

 "Do you hear that?"
 Ms. Kestrel tilted her head slightly, and Ivy realized she wasn't talking about voices or footsteps.
-There was something else—a low hum, barely perceptible, like the house frame last night but fainter.
+There was something else: a low hum, barely perceptible, like the house frame last night but fainter.

 "Feels like a thread under my skin," Ivy said before she could stop herself.